ltfschoen/sharding/docs/doc.md

 -   `deposit(address validationCodeAddr, address returnAddr) returns uint256`: adds a validator to the validator set, with the validator's size being the `msg.value` (i.e., the amount of ETH deposited) in the function call.
 This function returns the validator index. `validationCodeAddr` stores the address of the validation code, which is expected to store a pure function which expects as an input a 32 byte hash followed by a signature, and returns 1 if the signature matches the hash and otherwise returns 0; the function fails if this address's code has not been purity-verified.
 -   `withdraw(uint256 validatorIndex, bytes sig) returns bool`: verifies that the signature is correct (i.e., a call with 200000 gas, `validationCodeAddr` as destination, 0 value and `sha3("withdraw") + sig` as data returns 1), and if it is, it removes the validator from the validator set and refunds the deposited ETH.
 -   `getEligibleProposer(uint256 shardId, uint256 period) returns address`: uses a block hash as a seed to pseudorandomly select a signer from the validator set.
 The chance of being selected should be proportional to the validator's deposit.
 The function should be able to return a value for the current period or any future period up to `LOOKAHEAD_PERIODS` periods ahead.
--   `addHeader(bytes header) returns bool`: attempts to process a collation header, returns True on success, reverts on failure.
+-   `addHeader(bytes collationHeader) returns bool`: attempts to process a collation header, returns True on success, reverts on failure.
 -   `getShardHead(uint256 shardId) returns bytes32`: returns the header hash that is the head of a given shard as perceived by the manager contract.

 There is also one log type: